crosscompute/crosscompute-examples/forms/gather-speeds/reports/map-internet-speeds/report.md

 # Internet Speeds

 This map is updated every hour.
-[Report your internet speed ](https://crosscompute.net/a/report-internet-speed).
+[Report your internet speed](https://crosscompute.net/a/report-internet-speed).

 { map-speeds-download }